hennio/notehub-bash/README.md

     notehub [OPTION] [-t <templatefile>]

+INSTALLATION

+    1. Move notehub script to a $PATH-location
+    2. Create folders;
+        ~/notehub/cloud/notes (symlink this to synced folders eg dropbox/owncloud etc) ~/notehub/cloud/journal (symlink this to synced folders eg dropbox/owncloud etc) ~/notehub/local/notes (for notes not to be trusted online and kept locally) ~/notehub/local/journal (for journals not to be trusted online and kept locally) ~/notehub/templates/ (for your templates.
+They are copied while creating a note/journal)

 DESCRIPTION

     A personal note-helper for personal use.
 You can choose for local and cloud-storage by symlinking the folders in the ~/notehub/cloud folder for backup-purposes.
 If you have notes rather stored locally its possible, they are stored in ~/notehub/local.